 1. Long and Short Bond Funds

 There are a number of mutual funds that buy bonds and, at the same time, sell bonds they don’t own.
-This is known as “shorting.”
+This is known as “shorting” – and acts as a sort of investment insurance.
 They short the bonds because the fund manager thinks the values of those particular bonds will decrease.
 If they are right and values do decline, the manager can buy back the bonds at a lower price sometime in the future.
 That’s what “shorting” is all about.

-This is a strategy I don’t like it if you are looking for good retirement income investments.
+So if you think rates are going to go up you might go for this kind of fund.
+But to be frank I don’t think this is the best way to achieve the goal of having good stable retirement income.
 It’s extremely risky.
-If you buy a long/short fund, you’re betting on the managers’ ability to predict the future, and that’s something I never want to invest in.
+If you buy a long/short fund, you’re betting on the managers’ ability to predict the future, and that’s something I never suggest doing.
 While this is a strategy that hedge funds have used for years, it’s relatively new for mutual funds and not one recommended for risk-averse investors.

-Another favorite are TIPS – which stands for Treasury Inflation-Protected Securities.
+Another favorite are TIPS which I mentioned above.
+TIPS stands for Treasury Inflation-Protected Securities.
 If inflation heats up, the principal invested in a TIPS bond increases.
 If deflation sets in, the principal decreases.

 I’m not a huge fan of TIPS for the long run either.
 Yes, TIPS are a form of US Treasury and as such are still considered one of the safest investments in the world.
 But as a result, they don’t pay that much interest.
 Basically you’ll earn the inflation rate plus a little for your trouble.
 Not a great way to grow your wealth, if you ask me.
-Even if you are retired now, you still a little growth to combat inflation that may come and compound over your lifespan.
+Even if you are retired now, you still need a little growth to combat inflation.
+TIPS investments probably won’t give you that growth Pilgrim.
+Sorry.

 And my last note on TIPS is that while rates may be heating up, they could simmer for a very long time.
 Investors interested in making smart retirement investments should think twice before buying TIPS as a long-term investment strategy.